openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/intro.md

 * WorldWide National Parks
 * Major League Baseball Stadiums in the US
 * International Airports
-* Recent earthquakes in New Zealand
+* Earthquakes in New Zealand
 * Aussie Dunnies

 The original source code for the applications are located [here](https://github.com/openshift-roadshow/).

 The server-side component of the ParksMap web acts as a communication gateway to all the available backends.
-These backends will be dynamically discovered by using service discovery mechanisms provided by OpenShift which will be discussed in more details in the following labs.
+These backends will be dynamically discovered by using service discovery mechanisms provided by OpenShift which will be discussed in more details in the tutorial.